Pipeline

 behind RNS60

 The global impact of stroke is staggering.
-It’s the #1 cause of disability and the #2 cause of death worldwide, with an estimated global cost of $721 billion.1 Over 143 million years of healthy lives are lost each year to ischemic stroke-related death and disability.1 Caregivers are also affected, and can experience physical challenges in caring for their loved ones, as well as depression, anxiety, social isolation, and financial stress.2
+It’s the #1 cause of disability and the #2 cause of death worldwide, with an estimated global cost of $890 billion.1 Over 160 million years of healthy lives are lost each year to ischemic stroke-related death and disability.1 Caregivers are also affected, and often experience physical challenges in caring for their loved ones, as well as depression, anxiety, social isolation, and financial burden.2,3

 There is a significant unmet need for more effective stroke therapies

+Ischemic stroke represents an injury where oxygen and glucose deprivation leads to acute mitochondrial failure and thereby to rapid cell death leading to long-term disability.
 The majority of people (87%) who have a stroke have an acute ischemic stroke, in which blood supply to a part of the brain is interrupted.
 Without oxygen, brain cells begin to die within minutes.
-Only ~20% of people having a stroke are eligible to receive currently available treatment options, including endovascular thrombectomy (clot removal) or thrombolytics (clot-busting drugs), leaving ~80% of people at risk for greater brain damage and long-term disability.3
+Only ~20% of people having a stroke are eligible to receive endovascular thrombectomy (clot removal) or thrombolytics (clot-busting drugs), leaving ~80% of people at risk for greater brain damage and long-term disability.4

-In RESCUE, a Phase 2 clinical trial in stroke patients who were randomized within 24 hours after last known well and received endovascular thrombectomy, RNS60 demonstrated:4,*
+RESCUE, a Phase 2 clinical trial in stroke patients who were randomized within 24 hours after last known well and received endovascular thrombectomy

-• 50% reduction (P<0.05) in loss of brain tissue (infarct growth post endovascular thrombectomy)
+• 50% reduced loss of brain tissue (p<0.05) (infarct growth post clot removal by endovascular thrombectomy)

-• Clinically meaningful, numeric changes in multiple functional outcomes (modified Rankin Scale, Barthel Index, National Institute of Health Stroke Scale, EQ-5D-5L – EuroQoL Questionnaire)
+• Clinically meaningful, numeric improvements in multiple functional outcomes (modified Rankin Scale, Barthel Index, National Institute of Health Stroke Scale, EQ-5D-5L – EuroQoL Questionnaire)

 *Versus endovascular thrombectomy alone.